 - If you have a dry skin avoid using tretinoin (Retin-A, Stieva-A, Retisol-A, Refuva-A, Renova, Vit A Acid) which tends to dry the skin, a cream base can be a better choice e.g. Ombrella 15 or Photoplex).
 Retisol-A is particularly good because it combines a broad-base sunscreen with tretinoin and a moisturizer in a single cream.

-- If you participate in sports or swim, sunscreen that will not wash off immediately are recommended (Ombrella 15 or Presum 29 are useful)
+- If you participate in sports or swim, sunscreen that will not wash off immediately is recommended (Ombrella 15 or Presum 29 are useful)

 - Thus , the need of sunscreen varies with the skin type, your daily activities, geographical locations and climatic condition.
 As UV rays are reflected from sand, sun, water, snow and ice.
 The frequency of application of a sunscreen, too will vary with your activities.
 If you work out-of doors, whether in winter or summer, several applications of high SPF sunscreens throughout the day will be required.